 Depending on your monitor, a dedicated LUT box may be required to apply the monitor calibration LUT.
 This is a standalone device connected between the video interface and the monitor.

-The most affordable HD LUT box as of 2019 is the AJA LUT-box at USD $695.
+The most affordable HD LUT box as of 2019 is the AJA LUT-box.
 The AJA LUT-box provides SDI input and both SDI and HDMI output.
 It supports 3D LUTs at 17x17x17 at 12-bit processing in .lut, .txt, .3dl, .cube file formats.

 A LUT box capable of processing a 4K image is considerably more expensive.
 The TVLogic IS-mini4K costs $2385 and the Flanders Scientific BoxIO is $1295.
 Two BoxIO are needed to process 4K at over 30p (up to 60p), but one advantage of the BoxIO is the built in scopes that can be output to a separate display.

-The best low budget DaVinci Resolve monitor I’m going to suggest below is the LG OLED C8 or C9 which actually has the ability to load a LUT into the TV itself, so a separate LUT box is not required.
+The best low budget DaVinci Resolve monitor I’m going to suggest below is the LG OLED C9 or LG OLED CX which actually has the ability to load a LUT into the TV itself, so a separate LUT box is not required.
 This is a big cost saving, especially if you choose to output 4K and want to monitor 4K images.

-The Best Low Budget Resolve Monitor is an LG OLED TV
+The Best Low Budget Resolve Monitor is a 2019 LG C9 or 2020 LG CX OLED TV

 Your choice of display is the most critical part of your Resolve monitoring pipeline.
 It’s also the most expensive.
 However, you don’t have to shell out for a high end professional reference monitor if your work will largely be for standard dynamic range (SDR) Rec.709 delivery.

 As of 2018 one of the best low budget Resolve monitors you could buy for Rec.709 color correction was the LG C8 OLED TV in 55″ and 65″ sizes.
-This has been replaced by the 2019 C9 models which have a new alpha 9 generation 2 processor.
-The LG C9 OLED TV’s can also generate test patterns for calibration.
+This was replaced by the 2019 C9 models.
+The latest 2020 models are designated LG CX, which have a new alpha 9 generation 3 processor.
+The LG C9 and LG CX OLED TV’s can also generate test patterns for calibration.
 These displays have great quality OLED panels, although they are RGB vs the WRGB of the professional reference displays costing ten times more.

 The panel is good enough to be calibrated for Rec.709 work, and LG have catered to high end consumer allowing a calibration LUT to be loaded directly in the TV.